TheRoboZ/rescomp_extensions/README.md

                     TRUE      = only the first instance of consecutive duplicated frames is kept and 'timer' value is increased to compensate the removed frames time.
                     Note that it *does* change the 'animation.numFrame' information so beware of that when enabling this optimization.

-    file          the image file to convert to SpriteDefinition structure (BMP or PNG image)
+    file*          the image file to convert to SpriteDefinition structure (BMP or PNG image)
+                   * as long as this is the last parameter, you can omit any of the previous optional ones